The Silvertrac Extra

 - Parking Management Software

-- There are several parking management software solutions out there (most are built for municipalities, not private property)
+- There are several parking management systems out there (most are built for municipalities, not private property)

 - Make sure that you are purchasing software that can serve multiple needs (more tools = more training, more support)